franchottse/refile/README.md

 -   [x] Bind function to "Save Output" for saving output text
 -   [x] Bind functions to deleting one or all files
 -   [x] Bind functions to all menu options
--   [x] Save settings when closing app
+-   [x] Save file names and settings when closing app

 <a name="convertion" />

 ### Convertion

--   [ ] Convert whole app into one installable file
+-   [x] Convert whole app into one installable file
--   [ ] Convert whole app into a .EXE file
+-   [ ] Convert whole app into a standalone .EXE file

 <!-- LICENSE -->